For $200 and an essay, you could own a seriously massive farm

 Are you interested in applying to land this beautiful property for your own?
 You’ve got some time — the essay contest ends October 1st.
 From the (probably massive) pool of applicants, 25 will be selected by the couple, which will then be sent to a panel of three judges.
 Not just any judges, by the way: an educator, a hobby farmer, and a horse enthusiast, according to the Washington Post.
 After all, you’ve gotta love horses and farming.
 The new owner will be announced on or before November 26th.

 Berry also gave some more tips to Washington Post on how to make your essay more likely to be the winning ticket.
 “The opening paragraph has to grab you,” Berry said.
 “It has to say ‘read me.’
 No spelling, writing, grammar mistakes.
 And they have to spell out how they’ll take care of the farm.”
 Hey, for only $200, that sounds pretty reasonable to us.
+If the couple doesn’t get enough essays submitted, they will be listing the property for its retail value and returning every applicant’s fee.
+Currently, the essay contest is being reviewed by the Office of Charitable and Regulatory Programs under the grounds that the couple could stand to make a lot of money, making the legality of this enterprise a bit murky.
+But of course, the couple isn’t being treated as if they have malicious intentions, according to Essex County Commonwealth’s Attorney Vince Donoghue.

 Sounds fair to us.
 OK, off to write our essays.
 May the best farm-lovin’ horse enthusiast win.